GameWithPixels/.github/profile/README.md

 # Software Overview

-Pixels related software can be grouped in three broad categories:
+Pixels software can be grouped in three broad categories:
 - Applications
 - Libraries
 - Firmware

-Here is the diagram showing the various applications and libraries for Pixels (firmware is not shown here).
+Below is a diagram showing the various applications and libraries for Pixels (firmware is not shown here).

 ![Diagram showing the Pixel library for each supported framework (.NET 5, Unity, Python, ReactNative and Web) and how they access Bluetooth APIs depending on the underlying platform (Windows, Apple, Android and Web) and language.](images/pixels_libraries_flavors.svg)

+*Diagram showing the Pixel library for each supported framework (.NET 5, Unity, Python, ReactNative and Web) and how they access Bluetooth APIs depending on the underlying platform (Windows, Apple, Android and Web) and language.*

 ## Applications